flowset/flowset-tasklist-react-community/README.md

 #### Starting a Process <a name="starting-a-process"></a>

-To start a process instance immediately, simply click the **Start process** button for the desired process.
+To start a process instance immediately, click the **Start process** button for the desired process.

 Depending on what form is linked to the start event, the following content is shown in the opened dialog: